Security of Device-independent Quantum Key Distribution under Sequential Attack: DI-QKD under Sequential attack

 \subsection{Sequential attack strategy}

+It may be emphasised that since Alice is using $A_0$ to generate the raw key with Bob, the observable $E_1$, defined here as Eve’s measurement aligned with $A_0$, is the setting from which she would ideally extract the most information.
+However, performing the sharp measurement $E_1=A_0$ in every round would significantly disturb the shared state and remove the CHSH violation, causing the protocol to abort.
+Hence, $E_1$ is informationally favourable for Eve only when combined with the constraint that the Bell violation observed by Alice and Bob must remain above the threshold.

-It may be emphasized here that since Alice uses $A_0$ to establish the key with Bob, Eve's optimal strategy is to measure $E_1=A_0$ consistently to maximise her mutual information with Alice.
-However, performing $E_1=A_0$ exclusively would completely destroy the state’s correlation, rendering it separable and preventing any CHSH violation between Alice and Bob.
-To avoid this, Eve performs unsharp measurements of $E_1$ with probability $q$ and $E_2$ with probability $1-q$ with $q>1-q$.
-To optimise her mutual information, Eve maximises $q$, adjusts Alice's other measurement directions $(A_1,A_2)$ by an angle $\theta$, and selects unsharp parameters $\gamma_1, \gamma_2$ such that CHSH violation between Alice and Bob remains unchanged, as per Eq.~(\ref{BellABColl}).
-The unsharp measurement performed by Eve is characterized by \cite{busch1996}
+To satisfy both conditions, Eve instead performs an unsharp measurement corresponding to $E_1$ with probability $q$ and another unsharp observable $E_2$ with probability $1-q$, where $q>1-q$.
+The role of $E_2$ is to mitigate the disturbance caused by $E_1$ so that the overall statistics preserve the target CHSH value.
+To maximise the information compatible with this requirement, Eve chooses $q$ as large as allowed, adjusts Alice’s remaining measurement directions $(A_1, A_2)$ by an angle $\theta$, and selects unsharpness parameters $(\gamma_1, \gamma_2)$ such that the CHSH violation between Alice and Bob remains unchanged, as given in Eq.~(\ref{BellABColl}).
+The unsharp measurement performed by Eve is characterised by \cite{busch1996}.

 where $E_1=A_0=\sigma_z$ and $E_2=\sigma_x$; $g\in\{0,1\}$.
 Alice's rotated measurement directions $(A_1,A_2)$ are given by

 Next, Eve transfers the post-measurement qubit to Bob.
 During the device-independence test, when Alice publishes her outcome, Eve collects Alice's outcome statistics and evaluates the joint probability distribution as $p(a,g|A_x,M_e)=\Tr[\rho A_{a|x} \otimes \mathcal{E}_{g|e}]$.
 As a result of Eve's unsharp measurement in a biased input manner, the state evolves into a mixed entangled two-qubit state, $\rho_1$, as described by Luder's transformation rule \cite{busch1996}.
 Since Eve performs two distinct measurements ($M_{e}$) on $\rho$, the post-measurement states, denoted by $(\rho)_{M_e}$, produced with probabilities $q$ and $1-q$, and are given by